After-Shock/Cloudbox-wiki/FAQ.md

 2017-11-15 13:09:03,772 -    ERROR -      PLEX [10490]: Unexpected response status_code for empty trash request: 401
 ```

-Need to generate another token and re-add that back into the config.
+You need to generate another token and re-add that back into the config.
 See [[Plex Autoscan]].